victorporof/Tilt/README.md

     ./build engine
     ./build extension

-Also, you can append the `minify` parameter to minify the sources.
+You can append the `minify` parameter to minify the sources when building, but this is recommended only when building a final release, as it takes quite a lot of time.
 The compiled files are in the [bin](https://github.com/victorporof/Tilt/tree/master/bin) folder.
 If the extension was also built, inside [build](https://github.com/victorporof/Tilt/tree/master/bin/build) you can find the unpacked [Tilt.xpi](https://github.com/victorporof/Tilt/raw/master/bin/Tilt.xpi) archive.

 ### How to automatically install
 To install the extension automatically in Firefox with the `make install` or `./build` command, first edit the [makefile](https://github.com/victorporof/Tilt/blob/master/src/Makefile) and change the `profile_dir` to match your profile in Firefox.
 If you don't do this, installation will fail.
 Additionally, you may need to have the `tilt@mozilla.com` folder created in the extension profile directory, depending on the OS and Firefox version.
-After this quick setup (provided you already compiled everything with `./build`), run this command to install the extension:
+After this quick setup (provided you already compiled everything with `./build`), run the following command to install the extension:

     export OSTYPE; make install;

-Or, to automatically compile everything and install:
+Or, to automatically compile everything, minify and also install:

     ./build all minify install

 Tilt uses the [Google Closure compiler](https://github.com/victorporof/Tilt/tree/master/bin/google-closure) to minify the Javascript files, with the `--compilation_level ADVANCED_OPTIMIZATIONS` flag.
 Therefore, some [Javascript externs](https://github.com/victorporof/Tilt/blob/master/bin/google-closure/tilt-externs.jsext) must be specified so important variable names are not renamed.

 ### Principles
 Before developing this extension, I’ve experimented with various techniques of achieving the desired visualization results and polished user experience, by implementing a few of the required features and asking for feedback from knowledgeable people working in the domain.
 As a result, some key aspects must be pointed out: